ManosDiam/GitHub-Actions-Deep-Dive/docs/general/strategy_and_matrix.md

     runs-on: ${{ matrix.os }}
     steps:
     - name: Test
-      run: make test
+      run: echo test
 ```

 In this example, the `strategy` keyword is used to define a parallel matrix of test combinations.
 The `matrix` keyword is used to specify that the workflow should run on three different operating systems (ubuntu-latest, windows-latest, and macos-latest) and three different versions of Node.js (8, 10, and 12).
-This means that the workflow will run a total of 9 test combinations in parallel, rather than sequentially.
+This means that the workflow will run a total of 9 (3x3) test combinations in parallel, rather than sequentially.

 It's also possible to define parallel workflows for multiple branches.
 For example, if you have a workflow that runs tests on multiple branches, you can run the tests in parallel on each branch in the following way: